 The legal status of marijuana is changing in a growing number of states.
 Can you be allergic to marijuana?
 Yes.
 Allergists expect to see more patients who experience allergic reactions to the pollen-bearing plant also known as cannabis or weed.

-Smoking marijuana for either medical or recreational use or inhaling its smoke could cause a flare-up of asthma symptoms, allergic rhinitis or conjunctivitis, according to a research paper published in the March 2015 issue of Annals of Allergy, Asthma and Immunology.
+Smoking marijuana for either medical or recreational use or inhaling its smoke could cause a flare-up of asthma symptoms, allergic rhinitis or conjunctivitis, according to research published in the March 2015 issue of Annals of Allergy, Asthma and Immunology.

 Dr. Parikh expects to see more cases of marijuana allergy in the years ahead.
 “It is going to become increasingly more common,” she says.

-Is there treatment?
+Is there a marijuana allergy treatment?

 The best treatment is avoidance.
 Certainly people with asthma who count cigarette smoke as a symptom trigger should similarly avoid marijuana smoke.